 “Fine, it’s fine, Aeden.
 We’ll sort it out, together.
 I need you.
 And what I said about the Illiya and Aarden loving you, I really believe that to be true.
 Because I love you too,” she smiled.
 “As much as anyone can love a planet, anyway.”

-“I am fond of you, too, Taylor,” smiled Aeden.
+“I am developing a… fondness towards you, too, Taylor,” smiled Aeden.
 “As unruly, untamed, wild, unpredictable as you are, and even though you constantly seem to attract trouble…”

 Taylor grinned.
 “Why thank you, Aeden, that’s very sweet.
 Now I think I’m going to go back to bed.
 A mum-to-be needs her sleep.
-Besides, it’s going to be a busy day tomorrow.”
+It’s going to be a busy day tomorrow.”

 “What do you have planned?”

 “Nothing,” grinned Taylor.
-“I’m going to sleep in, talk Char into getting me breakfast in bed, and take it easy.
-And then I might go for a stroll and then have a nap.”
+“I’m going to sleep in, get Char to bring me breakfast in bed, and then go talk to Kral for a bit.
+After that, I might go for a stroll and then have a nap.”